 How do RV Salvage Yards Work?

-RV salvages purchase junked RV’s, motorhomes, and campers that have repair costs beyond the vehicles total value.
-They sell any functioning parts off those vehicles for reuse.
-The inventory comes from different sources including private owners, insurance companies, and auctions.
-Some will offer free towing to incentivize selling them your wrecked RV.
+RV salvages purchase junked RV’s, motorhomes, and campers that have repair costs beyond the vehicle‘s total value.
+They sell any functioning parts of those vehicles for reuse.

 Who Buys Damaged RVs?

 There are four main ways to sell a damaged RV: Salvage yards, junk car buyers, scrap yards, and independently.
 Each buyer has their pros and cons and it will depend on the level of damage to determine your best option.
-An RV that is repairable, will be worth more then one that isn’t.
+An RV that is repairable, will be worth more than one that isn’t.

-How Do I find Out What My RV is Worth?
+How Do I Find Out What My RV Is Worth?

 The first place you should reference is the National Automobile Dealers’ Association (NADA) Guide.
 They list prices for recreational vehicles, campers, motorhomes, and travel trailers.
-Another place that’s good to get an approximate value is RV Trader, which is a platform that helps people buy and sell RV’s.

 Can you get a Loan on a Salvage RV Title?

-You can get a loan on a salvage RV title, but it is much more difficult then a clean title.
+You can get a loan on a salvage RV title, but it is much more difficult than a clean title.
 Salvage title RV’s come with more risk and therefore also higher interest rates.
 Many of the big banks won’t offer salvage title loans so you will need to shop around.